behnazkhoshnood/good-cook-ms3/README.md

 - As a returning user, I would like to see all of my own recipes seperate from other users.
   - I have achieved this by creating the 'profile.html' page.
 This page consists of all of the recipes that are created by the session user.

-*Admin Users*

-- As an Admin User, I want total control of all recipes on the page (To edit and delete recipes added by other users).
+- As a returning User, I want to be able to edit or delete the recipies that are added by myself.
+  - I have achived this by providing the edit and delete button on the colapsible header of these recipies in profile page.
+- As a returning User, I don't want my recipies be changed by the Admin.
+  - I have achived this by providing only delete button for recipes added by not admin users and not gave the option to edit the recipes to the admin user.
+*Admin User*

+- As an Admin User, I want to be able to delete the unrelated or spams from the recipies.
-  - I have achieved this by creating a loop over all the edit and delete buttons specialized for the admin. other users can only edit or delete their own recipies.
+  - I have achieved this by creating a loop over all delete buttons specialized for the admin. other users can edit or delete their own recipies.
+- As an Admin User, I want to be able to edit or delete the recipies that are added by myself.
+- I have achived this by providing the edit and delete button on the colapsible header of these recipies in admin profile page.
 - As an admin User, I want to be able to manage the categories and marks for the recipes.
   - I have achived this by making 2 seperated pages for the admin to go through all the categories and marks and add, edit or delete each on on them.
 ### Wireframes